Sapphire9-7/PRODIGY_ML_01/README.md

 4. Rounded the decimal points in the dataset.
 5. Converted the "sqft_basement" and "yr_renovated" columns into binary columns and renamed them.
 6. Conducted statistical analysis on the dataset columns.
-7. Addressed outliers in the columns based on the winsorization technique and addressed skewness using the "Box-Cox" technique.
+7. Addressed outliers in the columns based on the "Winsorization" technique and addressed skewness using the "Box-Cox" technique.
 8. Saved the modified data into a file named "After_Modifications.csv".

 ## File 2: LRModel.ipynb